sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 - **Backlog** - we know we want to do this, we just don't know when yet
 - **Won't do** - we're not going to do this

-## Creating GitHub Issues
+### Creating GitHub Issues

 Customer Engineers should no longer be creating GitHub Issues for their Customers.
 Instead, Product Eng will manage the process of extracting Product Gaps from Salesforce to add to GitHub.

 Note: while this will currently be a manual process, we intend to automate the creation of GH issues upon creating of a new Product Gap in Salesforce.

-## What if the feedback is [a possible exception]?
+### What if the feedback is [a possible exception]?

 There are no exceptions to the above process!
-Please do post all product feedback in Salesforce – **this includes feedback that you feel might be: minor, not worth surfacing, too harsh, just a personal opinion, or from you rather than a customer**.
+Please do post all ARR-impactingproduct feedback in Salesforce – **this includes feedback that you feel might be: minor, not worth surfacing, too harsh, just a personal opinion, or from you rather than a customer**.
 All feedback helps us make Sourcegraph the best product possible.

 ## If you are uncomfortable posting the feedback